#WICH2025

 CLOTHING

-The dress code for WICH 2025 is business formal for all occasions unless stated otherwise.
+The dress code for WICH 2026 is business formal for all official sessions and events, unless stated otherwise.

 ELECTRICITY